Agente SUGE avec une voyageuse

 Of victims are under 30 and 50% are underage girls.

-We’ve introduced various devices to make it easier for victims report incidents.
-They can dial our emergency number 3117, send an SMS to 3117 7, or use our 3117 app.
-In the Paris region, we also have emergency call boxes on station platforms.
-All calls from users and reports from SNCF staff are centralised and dealt with by the National Railway Security Command Post, which can deploy Railway Security teams or request the intervention of the police or the national police force on our premises.Our stations and some trains are equipped with video surveillance systems (footage may be stored for 72 hours).
+Various devices have been introduced to make it easier for victims to report incidents.
+They can dial the emergency number 3117, send an SMS to 3117 7, or use our 3117 app.
+In the Paris region, there are also emergency call boxes on station platforms.
+All calls from users and reports from SNCF staff are centralised and dealt with by the National Railway Security Command Post, which can deploy Railway Security teams or request the intervention of the police or the national police force on the premises.
+Train stations and some trains are equipped with video surveillance systems (footage may be stored for 72 hours).
 These cameras on SNCF properties provide crucial information for police enquiries, as investigators can requisition footage to identify culprits.
+In addition, a partnership with the ‘UMAY’ app means that ‘Safe Places’ can be offered inside shops in certain stations and nearby public spaces, where people can take refuge in the event of harassment or if feeling unsafe.

 The 2 apps if needed